joshbarrass/spyctrum/README.md

 - [X] Implement reading of audio files
 - [ ] Write a proper README about the project
-- [ ] Fourier analysis functions
+- [X] Fourier analysis functions
-    - [ ] Frequencies corresponding to musical notes
+    - [ ] ~~Frequencies corresponding to musical notes~~ _This will be done at the histogram level by definining appropriate bins_
     - [ ] Conversion between frequencies and musical notes
     - [X] Variable chunk size
     - [X] Variable chunk position
 - [ ] Graphing functions